todogroup/ospology/ospo-book/content/en/02-chapter.md

 - Improving development velocity
 - Mitigating Security Risks

-### The reasons behind sustaining an OSPO
+### The reasons behind sustaining open source operations through an OSPO

-Stopping the work of an OSPO could have significant negative impacts on those organizations that use open source at any level, including loss of open source expertise, increased security and legal risks, reduced community engagement, and damage to reputation.
+Stopping the work of an OSPO could have significant negative impacts on those organizations that use open source (directly or indirectly) at any level, including loss of open source expertise, increased security and legal risks, reduced community engagement, and damage to reputation.

+> 💡 _Open Source is a silent critical need_

 An OSPO needs to be an ongoing initiative within an organization in order to evolve its culture and open source knowledge, helping the organization to contribute to and build more secure open-source software, as well as improving the sustainability of open-source projects.